*This post may contain affiliate links for which I earn commissions.*

-To wither down the high mountain pile of photos, you might like to consider setting aside certain time slots dedicated solely to just sorting through the photos.
-Be prepared to set aside two whole days or more if you have more boxes of photos to work with.
+To tackle the mountain pile of photos, you might like to consider setting aside certain time slots dedicated solely to just sorting through these photos based on the long timeline.
+Be prepared to set aside a couple of days or perhaps weeks, especially if you have numerous boxes of photos to work with.

 2) Sorting Current Photos

-Now, let’s jump ahead to other ways that you can sort your photos for beginner scrapbooking, other than sorting based on long timelines.
+Now, let’s jump ahead to other ways that you can sort your photos.

 3) Sorting by Occasions

 Let’s take the easy route for your first scrapbooking project.
 Sort your photos by special occasions, such as anniversaries, birthdays, new years, graduation ceremonies, Halloweens, Christmases, etc. This method is great for organizing your photos and serves as inspiration for your scrapbooking ideas.

 Sorting by occasion allows you to start quickly and on a smaller scale.
 It’s an enjoyable way to create something meaningful, and it will likely motivate you to continue scrapbooking.
 And there are always enough occasions to go around throughout the year.

 Scrapbooking for beginners should be fun, shouldn’t it?